 - Mozart’s Annual Christmas Lights Show: Mozart’s Coffee Roasters on Lake Austin puts on one of the most spectacular and popular lights displays in town.
 Tickets can be purchased online for general admission.
 You can also purchase tickets to reserve a four- or six-person table at the show.
 You can even pre-purchase holiday treats from the cafe’s traditional-style Bavarian Marketplace!
 (You can also simply buy treats once you’re there.)

-- Luminations and Field of Light at the Wildflower Center: The Wildflower Center’s annual Luminations event runs nightly each December, featuring thousands of luminarias that light the Center’s many pathways.
+- Luminations and Field of Light at the Wildflower Center: The Wildflower Center’s annual Luminations event features thousands of luminarias that light the Center’s many pathways.
 Holiday cookies, hot cocoa, and festive music and performances round out the experience each year.
 This year, British artist Bruce Munro’s Field of Light comes to the Wildflower Center in September and runs through the month of December.
 This stunning display of 28,000 vibrant solar-powered, fiber-optic light pods will illuminate 16 acres at the Center, showcasing the intersection of art, technology and nature—and making the holiday season that much brighter and cheerier.
-Tickets for the Field of Light event can be purchased online.

 Looking for something a little different or off the beaten path this holiday season?
 Here are a few more options for viewing Christmas lights in Austin: